oskarkv/map-regexps/readme.md

 seqence if it fails to find a match from the beginning.

 The parser was created with [SableCC](http://sablecc.org/).
-The grammar used can be found in `src/lang.grammar`.
+The grammar used can be found in `src/java/lang.grammar`.
 To change it, download `sablecc.jar` (included in the SableCC zip file) and run `build_parser.bat`, or do the equivalent on Unix-like systems.

 A few possible improvements:
 - Building the RE from data instead of text.
-- Allowing functions as keys in the re literals, and matching when the function returns true.
+- Allowing functions as keys in the RE literals, and matching when the function returns true.
 E.g. {:a pos?} matches maps that have a positive key for :a.
 - Optimize the matching engine by compiling the ASTs to Clojure code or bytecode instead of to the current instructions.
-- Exend the regexps to not only work on maps, but arbitrary data.
+- Extend the REs to not only work on maps, but arbitrary data.
 - Nesting REs inside terminals.

 If you are interested in these, let me know.